Azure/terraform-azurerm-avm-ptn-alz/README.md

 # ALZ Terraform Module

-> [!WARNING]
-> This module is still in development but is ready for initial testing and feedback via [GitHub Issues](https://github.com/Azure/terraform-azurerm-avm-ptn-alz/issues).

 - This repository contains a Terraform module for deploying Azure Landing Zones (ALZs).
 - Make sure to review the examples.